aerisweather/kubejs/README.md

 	1. Install the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) `sudo pip install --upgrade awscli` (working with v1.10.x)

-1. Run `npm install -g kubejs` - A `kubejs` binary will be placed on your path
+1. Run `npm install -g kubejs` and a `kubejs` binary will be placed on your path

 Usage
 -----